|

 Extract rinsed in acetone |

 These pictures show a bulk extraction using a gallon demijohn with a magnetic stirrer.
 The previous demijohn cracked under heat and the caustic soda removed the paint from the top of the hotplate - so this one is not being heated!
-Best to use a cork bung as the rubber one shown swells up from xylene exposure.
-It is left on stir for several hours which is preferable to shaking as it doesn't create any emulsion (the grey region between the two layers is a tide mark).
+Use a cork bung in preference to a rubber one which will swell from xylene exposure.
+It is left on slow stir for several hours which is preferable to shaking as it doesn't create any emulsion.
 Getting the stir bar centred is quite tricky - it can be held with a strong magnet on the outside and lifted to the top centre of the demijohn and dropped back in.
 Once it falls into the right position avoid turning the speed up too quickly or you will have to start again!
 It can take 24 hours to freeze the basified cactus in the demijohn.
 It's best to pour the xylene off into the bottle first before adding dilute acid, in case the aqueous phase in the demijohn hasn't frozen completely, so you can pour it back and freeze it for a bit longer if necessary.
 Once the dilute acid in the bottle has frozen, the xylene is poured back into the demijohn for a second extraction.
 Repeat the process until no more extract is produced.
 (Almost all of the mescaline should be removed from the xylene in a single extraction if the bottle is warmed and shaken vigorously - wear safety goggles and rubber gloves.)
+A small quantity of yellow xylene will remain on top of the dilute acid after separation by freezing.
+The bulk of the dilute acid can be removed with a glass poultry baster and a pipette will separate the last portion (impossible with toluene as it forms an emulsion).
 The dilute acid is thawed and evaporated on the hotplate outdoors.
-The rectangular Pyrex dish is placed inside another one containing tap water in order to restrict the temperature to 100 ºC - not strictly necessary with mescaline hydrochloride.
-The water tends to boil over so a larger lower dish would be preferable.

 Using mescaline

 The usual caveats apply with any psychedelic about being in a safe environment and having someone with you, particularly if you are inexperienced.
 The extract from 50 g of powdered San Pedro should produce powerful effects - best to start at half this dose.
-For convenience it can be taken wrapped in a Rizla paper or in a gelatine capsule (not suitable for storage as the extracted powder absorbs moisture).
+Mescaline hydrochloride can be taken dissolved in water or in an enteric coated capsule to avoid the bitter taste and stomach irritation (although capsules can disintegrate if stored).
 Effects start to kick in within an hour and should last around eight.
 Mescaline has a noticeable stimulant effect, unlike other natural psychedelics such as psilocybin and DMT.
 Higher doses can be overwhelmingly powerful and have considerably longer duration.
-If insomnia is a problem afterwards, the sedating antihistamine cyproheptadine (Periactin), or diphenhydramine (Nytol, Paxidorm), can give a pleasant comedown, without the hangover of benzodiazepines.
-Zolpidem (Ambien, Stilnox) is a more effective sleeping tablet, but rather pricey.
-Available from online pharmacies.
+If sleep is difficult the sedating antihistamine cyproheptadine (Periactin), or diphenhydramine (Nytol, Paxidorm) can give a pleasant comedown, without the hangover of benzodiazepines.
+Zaleplon, Zolpidem and Zopiclone are more powerful sleeping tablets, but can be habit-forming if used regularly.
+(Diphenhydramine is available from pharmacies and z-drugs can be procured online, with the bonus of endless unsolicited email for potions to perk up your sex life!)

 In case of adverse effects, have drinking water handy in a plastic cup or bottle.
 Absolutely no glass.
 Caffeinated drinks should be avoided as should alcohol, cannabis or any other drugs.
-Psychotic symptoms can be overwhelming but should improve over time if the person is kept calm.
+Psychotic symptoms can be overwhelming but should improve over time if the person is kept calm, ideally with the minimum of illumination.
 In this event any future experimentation should be undertaken at a reduced dose.

 Mescaline and the Law